danielfett/draft-dpop/mainmatter.md

 # Main Objective {#Objective_Replay_Different_Endpoint}

-Under the attacker model defined in [@I-D.ietf-oauth-security-topics], the mechanism defined by this specification tries to ensure **token replay at a different endpoint is prevented**.
+Under the attacker model defined in [@I-D.ietf-oauth-security-topics], the mechanism defined by this specification tries to ensure that token replay at a different endpoint is prevented.

 More precisely, if an adversary is able to get hold of an access token because it set up a counterfeit authorization server or resource